Frances Spatz Leighton: My Thirty Years Backstairs at the White House

-Lillian Rogers Parks worked as a housemaid and seamstress in the White House for around 30 years, from 1921 during the Presidency of Herbert Hoover to 1961 during the Presidency of Dwight D. Eisenhower.
+Lillian Rogers Parks worked as a housemaid and seamstress in the White House for 30 years, from 1929 during the Presidency of Herbert Hoover to 1961 during the Presidency of Dwight D. Eisenhower.
 Her mother, Maggie Rogers, had worked at the White House in a similar capacity from 1909 to 1939.
 Leighton worked with Parks to write My Thirty Years Backstairs at the White House (1961) about her experiences working at the White House and as a child while her mother was.
 After the book's publication, First Lady of the United States Jacqueline Kennedy had her staff sign an agreement to not publish memoirs.
 The book was very successful, spending 36 weeks on The New York Times Best Seller list, selling over 600,000 copies and spawning a 1979 NBC mini-series, Backstairs at the White House.

 I Married a Psychiatrist

 In 1962 Citadel Press published I Married a Psychiatrist.
-Leighton told the press that the idea for the book came when she was walking her border collie, named "Tiger Lil" and walked by a neighbor who was a psychiatrist.
-She wrote the book from a story told by Louise Pfister, the wife of Frank Caprio, her neighbor who was a psychiatrist.
-After meeting Caprio she claimed that his psychiatric advice "changed my life".
+Leighton told the press that the idea for the book came when she was walking her border collie, named "Tiger Lil" and walked by a neighbor who was a psychiatrist, Frank Caprio.
+She wrote the book from a story told by Louise Pfister, the wife of Caprio's wife.
+After meeting him, Leighton said that his psychiatric advice "changed my life".
 In 1965 Paramount Pictures announced that it was working on a $2 million movie adaptation of the book, to be directed by George Sidney.
-Debbie Reynolds was signed to star in the film in early 1966, but the film was shelved after Reynolds got into a fight with the producers.
+Debbie Reynolds was signed to star in the film in early 1966, but plans for the film were shelved after Reynolds got into a fight with the producers.